Condor (airline): 2021–present

 On 20 May 2021, Attestor Capital acquired 51% of the airline and announced that it would provide €200 million of equity capital and a further €250 million to modernise Condor's long-haul fleet.
 In July 2021, the European Commission approved a €525.3 million aid package offered by the German government.
 On 28 July 2021, the airline announced an order of 16 Airbus A330-900 to replace its current fleet of Boeing 767-300ER.
 The order was later expanded to 18 aircraft, and then again to 21 aircraft.

 In April 2022, Condor announced a major change to its corporate design including a revised logo and an entirely new aircraft livery composed of distinctive stripes encircling the fuselage with one of five colors that alternate with white (the stripes being yellow, red, blue, green, or beige), replacing the former Thomas Cook design.
 On 25 July 2022, the airline announced an order of 13 Airbus A320neo and 28 Airbus A321neo to replace its existing fleet of Airbus A320 family and Boeing 757-300.
 On 19 December 2022, Condor received its first of overall 21 Airbus A330-900 in Frankfurt to renew its entire long-haul fleet.
 The aircraft's first revenue flight took off on 27 December to Mauritius.
 The second aircraft followed only a few days later on 30 December 2022.

 In December 2024, Condor announced it would terminate all flights to destinations in Cuba (to Havana, Varadero and Holguin) in 2025, citing receding demand while issues with the local infrastructure had increased in recent years.
 Shortly after, Condor also announced it would terminate flights to six of its North American destinations (San Antonio, Phoenix, Baltimore, Minneapolis, Halifax and Edmonton).

 In October 2025, Condor announced the closure of their base at Leipzig/Halle Airport with immediate effect, handing over a downsized network to sister carrier Marabu.

+In November 2025, Condor retired its last Boeing 757, bringing to an end 35 years of it operating Boeing aircraft.

+In April 2026, Condor began wet-leasing two Embraer E190 aircraft from Swiss carrier Helvetic Airways to support its city network operations.

+In July 2026, Reuters reported that Attestor planned to exercise its option to acquire the German government's remaining 49 percent stake in Condor by 30 September 2026, which would give the investment firm full ownership of the airline.
+Attestor was also considering subsequently selling a minority stake to a strategic airline partner.